NA-Hao/MIS-311/README.md

 ## Insight

-The descriptive statistics indicate that adult mortality varies considerably across countries**, with the highest standard deviation (111.49) among all variables.
+The descriptive statistics indicate that adult mortality varies considerably across countries, with the highest standard deviation (111.49) among all variables.
 In comparison, life expectancy has a mean of 68.86 years and a much lower standard deviation (9.20), suggesting that while mortality levels differ greatly between countries, life expectancy is relatively more consistent.

 # Figure 1 – Distribution of Life Expectancy